rdp/ffmpeg-windows-build-helpers/README.md

 ./cross_compile_ffmpeg.sh -h
 to see all the various options available to you.

+There are also some other projects that do a more "native" build see "related projects" section.  these might build faster than what you have here since they use built-in mingw* packages instead of rebuilding the compiler (which we do here currently).

 If you want to customize your FFmpeg final executable even more (remove features you don't need, etc.) then edit the script
 1. Add or remove the "--enable-xxx" settings in the build_ffmpeg method (under config_options) near the bottom of the script.
 This can enable or disable parts of FFmpeg that you don't need, or want more, etc.